fortran-lang/fpm/PACKAGING.md

 * `FC` - The Fortran compiler to be used
 * `FFLAGS` - The flags that should be passed to the Fortran compiler
 * `BUILD_DIR` - Where the compiled files should be placed
-* `INCLUDE_DIRS` - The folders where any dependencies can be found
+* `INCLUDE_DIRS` - The folders where any dependencies can be found, space seperated.
+    It is then the responsibility of the build script to generate the appropriate include flags.

 Additionally, script will be called with the name of the archive (`*.a` file) that should be produced as the command line argument.

 > Note: If the name of the build script is `Makefile` or ends with `.mk`, then
 > the make program will be used to run it.
+Not the the archive file is explicitly
+> specified as the target to be built

+> Note: All file and directory names are specified with their full canonical
+> path.